 So far, you're moving the plot within a fixed axis.
 Sometimes part of the plot is off screen, or you might want to zoom in by enlarging the axis itself.
-Tap the pan/zoom button at the top right of the plot, and swipe and pinch gestures apply to the axis itself, not the function.
-Tap it again to restore the original behavior.
+Tap the tools button at the top right of the plot.
+This displays two buttons; tap Pan/Zoom Axis, and swipe and pinch gestures apply to the axis itself, not the function.
+Repeat the process, this time tapping the Pan/Zoom Graph button that appears where the Pan/Zoom Axis button was before, to restore the original behavior.